mit-quest/necstlab-damage-segmentation/README.md

             log.txt
             model.hdf5
             metrics.csv
+    processed-data/
+        <stack_ID>/
+            annotations/
+                ...
+            images/
+                ...
+    raw-data/         (this is where any raw data files will be stored) ...
 ```
 where `<analysis_ID>`, `<dataset_ID>`, `<inference_ID>`, and `<model_ID>` are defined inside of configuration files and `<timestamp>` is the time the process was started and is automatically generated.
 The `<stack_ID>`s will be created as raw data is moved into the cloud.